Right to Buy Solicitors

 05/07/2021

-The Right to Buy scheme allows council tenants to purchase the homes they live in at a discount.
+The Right to Buy scheme allows tenants to purchase the homes they live in from their local council at a discount.

-You are eligible to apply to exercise your right to buy your council property if:
+You are eligible to apply to the right-to-buy scheme to purchase your council home if:

-• you’ve had a public sector landlord (eg a council, housing association or NHS trust) for 3 years - it needn't be 3 years in a row
+• You’ve had a public sector landlord (e.g. a council, housing association property company or NHS trust) for 3 years (not necessarily 3 years in a row).

 Unable to afford to buy your council house on your own?
 Then you can jointly apply with:

-The Right to Buy conveyancing process is differs slightly to the standard conveyancing process.
+The Right to Buy conveyancing process differs slightly from the standard conveyancing process.

-• Apply to the council - Fill in the Right to Buy application form (RTB1 notice) and send to your landlord who will reply within 4 weeks with an offer.
+• Apply to the council - fill in the Right to Buy application form (RTB1 notice) and send to your landlord who will reply within four weeks with an offer.

 • Valuation - you'll need to obtain a RICS valuation of the property to confirm the open market value (what the property is worth before the discount).